-Criminal record and vulnerable sector checks
+Criminal record and vulnerable sector checks (Not required for students under the age of 18)

 Due to recent changes to the Police Record Checks Reform Act, students under the age of 18 are not eligible to obtain criminal record and vulnerable sector checks for experiential learning and volunteer placements because they are protected under the Youth Criminal Justice Act.